 Cato and Clove entered in a bedraggled state, as if they'd somehow forgotten what day it was.
 Dicey gave the group a half-apologetic shake of the head.

 Before Clove had been kidnapped, she laid out several stipulations to accepting Cato's proposal.

-When they returned home, Cato tried to be the support system Clove needed, but found he couldn't do it alone.
+When they returned home, Cato tried his hardest to be the support system Clove needed, but found he couldn't do it alone.
 Asking for help had been one the hardest things he'd ever done.

 On a particularly good night, about a year after they returned, Cato and Clove had been leaning against each other, her sketching, and him nose-deep in a novel, when she had turned to him, and said, with an affectionate grin,"Let's do something crazy.
 Let's get married."

 He'd beamed, surprised, and intoxicatingly innocent as kissed her fervently.
 "Nothing crazy about that, beautiful."

 They'd indulged each other recklessly that night, working to outdo the other's performance, and ascend a higher level of pleasure.
 It'd been a night of new joys, wild, but memorable, and one that they recalled fondly.
 Cato had won.